Effective Theory of Warped Compactifications and the Implications for KKLT: Introduction

 Over the last two decades various potential issues with this proposal have been debated.
 These include\footnote{The following list is necessarily incomplete, for a more exhaustive account see for example \cite{Danielsson:2018ztv} and references therein.
 There are also some recent more general objections against the existence of (long-lived) de Sitter vacua in string theory \cite{Obied:2018sgi,Bedroya:2019snp}.} the consistency of the probe-approximation to the antibrane uplift and possible singularities in its backreaction \cite{Bena:2009xk,McGuirk:2009xx,Dymarsky:2011pm,Bena:2011hz,Bena:2011wh,Bena:2012bk,Gautason:2013zw,Blaback:2014tfa,Michel:2014lva,Cohen-Maldonado:2015ssa,Bena:2022cwb}, the viability of a ten-dimensional description of K\"ahler moduli stabilization by non-perturbative effects \cite{Moritz:2017xto,Kallosh:2018wme,Gautason:2018gln,Hamada:2019ack,Carta:2019rhx,Kachru:2019dvo,Bena:2019mte,Grana:2020hyu}, control issues related to the embedding of a warped throat geometry into a compact Calabi-Yau manifold \cite{Carta:2019rhx,Gao:2020xqh,Carta:2021lqg}, the validity of the related four-dimensional EFTs \cite{Sethi:2017phn,Kachru:2018aqn,Lust:2022lfc} and the description of supersymmetry breaking therein \cite{DallAgata:2022abm}, as well as constraints on flux compactifications from tadpole cancellation conditions \cite{Braun:2020jrx,Bena:2020xrh,Bena:2021wyr,Marchesano:2021gyv,Plauschinn:2021hkp,Lust:2021xds,Grimm:2021ckh,Grana:2022dfw}.

 The above have been the subject of debate and many issues have been at least partially addressed.
-However, \cite{Bena:2018fqc,Blumenhagen:2019qcg,Randall:2019ent,Bena:2019sxm,Dudas:2019pls} argued based on a straightforward potential analysis that embedding an anti-brane in a warped throat geometry, such as the Klebanov-Strassler solution \cite{Klebanov:2000hb}, can lead to a runaway instability of the geometry if the anti-brane is too heavy compared with the fluxes that stabilize the geometry.
+However, \cite{Bena:2018fqc,Blumenhagen:2019qcg,Randall:2019ent,Bena:2019sxm,Dudas:2019pls} argued based on a straightforward potential analysis that embedding an anti-brane in a warped throat geometry, such as the Klebanov-Strassler solution \cite{Klebanov:2000hb}, can lead to a runaway instability of the geometry if the anti-brane is too heavy compared with the fluxes that stabilize the geometry (see also \cite{Bento:2021nbb} for a discussion of the weakly warped regime).
 This instability would give rise to an obstruction to the KKLT scenario unless one can ensure that the stabilizing fluxes can be chosen sufficiently large--leading to challenges for realizing the scenario and the requisite hierarchy.
 This analysis was much more straightforward so it was difficult to see where it would fail.
 This simple analysis was not subject to the more subtle inconsistency questions previously mentioned so in this respect seemed a bigger concern.

 There were however reasons to doubt this conclusion.
 The holographic interpretation of the runaway direction would imply that adding an antibrane would prevent supersymmetry breaking and also would obstruct the gaugino condensate that is dual to the deformed conifold interpretation.
 It is unclear how the supergravity result can be consistent with what one would expect from a field theoretical perspective.